fasteddy516/Cresmota/docs/autodiscovery.md

 # AutoDiscovery Protocol

 For reference purposes, the following are examples of autodiscovery messages published by an Adafruit Huzzah running Tasmota 9.3.0 in various configurations.
-The JSON has been expanded to a more easily readable format (actual discovery messages don't include the line breaks and spaces), and IP and MAC address have been replaced with `x.x.x.x` and `xxxxxxxxxxxx` respectively.
+The JSON has been expanded to a more easily readable format (actual discovery messages don't include the line breaks and spaces), and some fields (MAC, IP, SSID, etc.) have been masked for privacy reasons.
+The Huzzah was configured with `MQTT Topic` set to `huzzah_1`.

 ## Single Relay with Toggle